timoxley/get/Readme.md

 # get

-Access the value of object properties in 'functional' methods without the need of an anonymous function wrapper.
-Designed for use with map, reduce, filter, etc.
+Create functions for use with map, reduce, filter, etc. that get object properties without need of anonymous wrappers.

 ### Convoluted description:
 Takes a property name, `prop` and returns a function, that takes an object of